Doctoral Psychology Program FAQ

-If you have an undergraduate degree from an accredited U.S. College or University and you submit a full transcript from that University, you will not have to take the TOEFL.
-The TOEFL minimum score is 550 paper based and 213 computer based, and they cannot be more than 2 years old.
+If you have an undergraduate degree from an accredited U.S. college or university and you submit a full transcript from that university, you will not have to take the TOEFL.
+The TOEFL minimum score is 550 paper-based and 213 computer-based, and these scores cannot be more than two years old.

-Each year we receive about 300 applications and choose a class of 20-25 students.
+Each year, we receive about 300 applications and choose a class of 20 to 25 students.

 Fee information can be obtained from our Student Financial Services site.

 Letters of recommendation should be from individuals who can evaluate the quality of your prior academic performance and your scholastic potential, as well as your personal characteristics.
 They may be sent to the Gordon F. Derner School of Psychology directly by the writer, or they may be sent with your other material; in the latter case, the envelope flap must be signed by the writer.

 Very important.
 The match determines which Gordon F. Derner School of Psychology faculty members will serve as your advisers.
 Please review our faculty and contact them with your questions.

-No. The research practicum, like the clinical practicum, is an integral part of the program and required of all students.
+No. The research practicum, like the clinical practicum, is an integral part of the doctoral clinical psychology program and required of all students.